lley154/account_balance_transfer_app/README.md

 username: admin
 password: adminpw
 ```
+For the lab report, provide screen shot of the following:

-Go to mychannel_balance_transfer
+- Go to mychannel_balance_transfer
-Select the Table view to see the acount balances
+- Select the Table view to see the acount balances
-Select the JSON view to get detailed account info
+- Select the JSON view to get detailed account info